When the time comes for you to buy hearing aids, it is worth considering what you want from your hearing health care provider.

 Hearing Aid Dispensers

 You most likely will have seen their ads for hearing aids at incredible prices.
 And it’s hard to resist such an amazing offer.
-But it’s all a part of what hearing aid dispensers want to do – and that’s sell you hearing aids.
+But it’s all a part of what hearing aid dispensers want to do – and that sells you hearing aids.

-In fact, the hearing test they give you is specifically tailored for an outcome of hearing aids.
+In fact, the hearing test they give you is specifically tailored for the outcome of hearing aids.
 Once you purchase your hearing aids, your relationship with them is finished.

-They are unable to prescribe hearing aids to children, and they are unable to bill the majority of insurance companies, Medicare, and Medicaid.
+They cannot prescribe hearing aids to children, and they are unable to bill the majority of insurance companies, Medicare, and Medicaid.

-Audiologists can do this because they are medical doctors.
-They will have completed eight years of post-high school education, learning everything about the auditory and vestibular systems.
+Audiologists can do this because they are doctors of audiology.
+In addition, they will have completed eight years of post-high school education, learning everything about the auditory and vestibular systems.

 Therefore they will be able to identify the type of hearing loss you have and treat it accordingly.
 They can offer tinnitus support and help patients with vertigo and balance problems.
 An audiologist can test for and offer cochlear implants…and so much more!